mseckykoebel/website/blog-posts/github-container-registry.md

 Some other things I learned going through this process:

 - Customizing the package page itself is very limited - it's limited to the GitHub repository the package is inside of.
 For this reason, it is not recommended that you do this if you intend to publish more than one package via a monorepo.
-For example, if you have a demo and an api package that you want to deploy, and they're both in the same repository, GitHub packages will show the *same* information for both, as they are both connected to the same repo.
+For example, if you have a demo and an API package that you want to deploy, and they're both in the same repository, GitHub packages will show the *same* information for both, as they are both connected to the same repo.
-- There are ways to automate this process via github actions, but all of the examples online don't have great documentation to do this.
-I'll most likely follow-up with another separate post that goes into further detail on this.
+- There are ways to automate this process via GitHub actions, but all of the examples online don't have great documentation to do this.
+I'll most likely follow up with another separate post that goes into further detail on this.

 Thanks for reading!